 Concentrates

-Concentrates are potent cannabis extracts that come in forms like wax, shatter, and oil.
-They’re typically used with vaporizers or specialized devices and are best suited for experienced users due to their high THC content.
+Concentrates are potent cannabis extracts in forms like wax, shatter, and oil.
+Typically used with vaporizers or specialized devices.
+Best suited for experienced users due to their high THC content.

 CBD Products

-Many dispensaries also carry CBD-dominant products with little to no THC.
-These are used for wellness purposes without intoxicating effects.
+Many dispensaries carry CBD-dominant products with little to no THC, used for wellness purposes without intoxicating effects.

 To understand the difference, read: CBD vs. THC: What’s the Difference for Vermont Shoppers?